celo-org/socket-exporter/README.md

 # socket-dev-exporter

-A simple Prometheus exporter to expose [Socket.dev](https://socket.dev/) scores for `@celo` NPM packages written in go.
+A simple Prometheus exporter to expose [Socket.dev](https://socket.dev/) scores for the latest versions of `@celo` NPM packages written in go.

-This exporter exposes metrics in port `9101`, path `/metrics´, with the following format:
+This exporter exposes metrics in port `9101`, path `/metrics`, with the following format:

 ```txt
 # HELP socket_score Shows socket.dev packages scores